 Santa Fe Community College has transitioned to an online learning environment in response to COVID-19.
-Many spring semester classes transitioned to a remote learning environment.
-If you signed up for a dedicated online class at SFCC during the spring, summer or fall semester, it/they will take place as scheduled.
+If you signed up for a dedicated online class at SFCC during the fall semester, it/they will take place as scheduled.
 Deans and faculty are currently working together to provide practical online alternatives for many on-ground classes impacted by the campus closure.
 Please contact your instructor for guidance on your particular class.

 Certain services will be available during the closure – see the Student and Employee FAQs for more details.

 During this time, the campuses for Santa Fe Community College, Santa Fe Higher Education Center and Kids Campus are closed.

 Should I travel?

 SFCC President Becky Rowley has announced the halt of all SFCC-related travel until further notice.

 The New Mexico Department of Health updated its travel recommendations for individuals contemplating out-of-state travel in the coming weeks and months: “We care about you.
 And while we cannot regulate your personal travel decisions, we strongly advise you to reconsider out-of-state travel,” the advisory states.
 “You will be recommended to self-isolate for 14 calendar days upon your return.
 Also, as travel bans can be implemented, you run the risk of being unable to return to New Mexico.”

 If you plan to travel out of state or country over spring break, the NMDOH has asked that you call them with screening questions.
 They have set up a 24-hour hotline at 1-855-600-3453.
 Also, please review these self-quarantine guidelines.

 Is the William C. Witter Fitness Education Center open?